 So, when Autrey discovered her story was a finalist in the Fall Fiction Contest, she felt validated as a writer.

 While writing “Forgotten Promise,” she wanted to focus on creating emotion.
 “I find for me that pulling out emotion in short pieces with limited time to develop characters is not an easy thing to do,” she said.

 Based on judge feedback, it’s apparent her attempt was successful.
 Noting Autrey’s combination of visuals and details, Sullivan found the story to be gripping.
 “It has an almost cinematic feel to it,” he said.

-In just a few months, Autrey will complete her BA in English Language & Literature.
+In just a few months, Autrey will complete her online Bachelor's in English Language & Literature.
 “Without SNHU's online program in this degree, I would not have had the courage to return to college,” she said.
 While working full-time as an administrative assistant, completing coursework on her schedule was her only option.
 Now, her sight is on teaching high school English.

 History Student’s First Story Earns Her Fifth Place

 When Dotty Weaver walks her dog along the beach near her house, she discovers many unusual items in the dunes.
 One morning, she found an empty purse that left her crafting a story about its owner.